SergiuB/blog/content/post/tap-arrow-functions.md

 const tap = (fn, x) => { fn(x); return x };
 {{< /highlight >}}

-It's because we need it to be curried, so we can "prefill" the interceptor, with whatever function we want, `console.log` in this case:
+It's because we need it to be curried, so we can "prefill" the interceptor, with whatever function we want (`console.log` in this case):
 {{< highlight jsx >}}
 const tapLog = tap(console.log);
 {{< /highlight >}}

 So `tapLog` is a function that can be called with an argument, logs that argument, then returns it.
+A nice perk is being able to write this [point-free](https://en.wikipedia.org/wiki/Tacit_programming).

 Let's put it to use in our `add` function:
 {{< highlight jsx >}}